Northwest69/Hamster/README.md

 To do:
 ------
-   Add probability stream to computer display
-   Read/Write probabilities from computer, Arduino, and text file Graph probabilities 2D then 3D
+   Read/Write probabilities to text file
+   Graph probabilities 2D then 3D

 Log:
 ----
-###8/13/2015 1.4.7456 / 0.5.7654
+###8/13/2015 1.5.0 / 0.6.0
 	Update reset command from processing to Arduino
 		All fields always match Arduino
 	Changed Textfield labels
+	Arduino can now reset to initial probabilities, have probabilities set from processing Arduino can now send probabilities to processing
+	Add probability stream to computer display

 ###8/12/2015 1.4.0 / 0.5.0
 	Started Implementing ControlP5 for GUI